Ahlfeldt/TTMATRIX/README.md

 ## Getting Started

 See the script `TTMATRIX.py` for usage.
 All dependencies are installed automatically if missing.
+The script can be copied and run from any folder on your machine.
+The chosen directory must a subfolder *Input* containing the three input shapefiles and a subfolder *Outputs* where the outputs will be saved.

 # === USER SETTINGS ===
 Folder | File  | Description |